 Do I need both a payment gateway and a payment processor?

 You might need both a payment processor and a payment gateway in order to accept credit card and debit card payments online.
-However, you can typically forgo the use of a payment gateway if you only intend to accept credit card and debit card payments at a point-of-sale terminal.
-Virtual terminals accessed through your computer, though, require the use of a payment gateway even if you only accept payment at the point of sale.
+However, you can typically forgo the use of a payment gateway if you only intend to accept credit and debit card payments at a point-of-sale (POS) terminal.
+Virtual terminals accessed through your computer, though, require a payment gateway even if you only accept payment at the point of sale.

 Is PayPal a payment gateway or a payment processor?

-PayPal is what is known as a payment aggregator, and it has its own payment gateway, called Payflow.
+PayPal is what is known as a payment aggregator, and it has its own payment gateway, Payflow.
+You can learn more in our PayPal review.
 Payment aggregators do not require your business to set up a merchant account, unlike traditional payment processors.
 Instead, aggregators group your transactions with those of other merchants, essentially making you a submerchant on the aggregator's own merchant account.

 Payment aggregators generally have a quick and easy application process and allow for much faster processing times than conventional payment processors.
 Fees tend to be more straightforward, and aggregators are often cheaper overall, depending on the amount and value of your transactions.